Leadership: Big Five personality factors

 Those who emerge as leaders tend to be more extroverted, conscientious, emotionally stable, and open to experience, although these tendencies are stronger in laboratory studies of leaderless groups.
 However, introversion–extroversion appears to be the most influential quality in leadership emergence; specifically, leaders tend to be high in extroversion.
 Introversion–extroversion is also the quality that can be judged most easily among those in the Big Five Traits.
 Agreeableness, the last factor of the Big Five personality traits, does not seem to play any meaningful role in leadership emergence.

 Birth order

 Those born first in their families, and only children, are hypothesized to be more driven to seek leadership and control in social settings.
 Middle-born children tend to accept follower roles in groups, and later-borns are thought to be rebellious and creative.

 Character strengths

-Those seeking leadership positions in a military organization had elevated scores on a number of indicators of strength of character, including honesty, hope, bravery, industry, and teamwork.
+Sampled individuals seeking leadership positions in a military organization had elevated scores on a number of indicators of strength of character, including honesty, hope, bravery, industry, and teamwork.